pefcos/lamp/README.md

 switch example_a (on (off on)) switch example_b example_a.on
 ```
 This code creates a switch called example_b with the value (off on), based on the element in the on position of the switch example_a.
-We can also reference individual lamps and switch lamps inside a switch declaration, for example:
+We can also reference individual lamps, switch lamps and even switches inside a switch declaration, for example:
 ```
-switch example_a (on (off on)) lamp example_b on switch example_c (example_b example_a.on.off)
+switch example_a (on (off on)) lamp example_b on switch example_c ((example_b example_a.on.off) example_a)
 ```
-This code generates a switch called example_c with the value (on off), based on the references to the lamp example_b and the switch lamp example_a.on.off.
-Note that mixing these two ways to make switches is not supported.
-If you try to make a switch like `switch example_b (example_a example_a.off)`, this will lead to an error, as example_a is not a lamp or a switch lamp, but a switch.
+This code generates a switch called example_c with the value ((on off) (on (off on))), based on the references to the lamp example_b, the switch lamp example_a.on.off, and the switch example_a.

+Lastly, it is also possible to use a reduced notation to declare switches, this notation consists of typing the '.' and 'o' characters to represent off and on values respectively, between a pair of perentheses.
+For example, the switch (on (off (on on))) could be declared as `switch example (o.oo)`.
+No spaces are allowed inside the reduced notation.

 ### Displaying values
 There are two types of value displays, a block display and a word display.
 Word displays are inferred while block displays have to be explicited.
 For example, consider the following code: